The diagram illustrates the manufacture of ceramic pots.

 At the next stage of the process, the clay pots are placed in the oven at 1000 degree celsius then coloured and put into a colour firing becoming to be a finished pot, ready to be sold.

-- The maps show the change of an office building between the present and the future Summarise the information by selecting and reporting the main features and make comparisons where relevant 73
+- The picture shows the process of making wool Summarise the information by selecting and reporting the main features and make comparisons where relevant